yuichiro-naito/bmd/README.md

   bhyve terminated

 The sequence dialog is shown below.
+If `grub-bhyve` is used for the VM, replace `bhyveload` with `grub-bhyve`.
+If `uefi` is used, invoking `bhyveload` and hookcmd with LOAD state are skipped.

 ```mermaid
 sequenceDiagram